 - Errors are encountered while installing QuickBooks on Windows.

-- Computer infections have infected or deleted QuickBooks installation files.
+- Computer infections have infected or deleted QuickBooks installation files like Network Data (.ND) and Transaction Log (.TLG) files.

-- Make sure that multi-user is turned on in QuickBooks Desktop that is hosting the company file.
+- Make sure that multi-user mode is enabled on QuickBooks Desktop that is hosting the company file.

 - Update QuickBooks with the latest updates available before troubleshooting.